wjzhengsh/blockchain/howto/migrate_sp_ep.md

 - **Resources affected:** Chaincode (smart contracts), business network definitions, client applications.
 Again, be aware of whether your chaincode is leveraging a Fabric v1.2 component or functionality that is not compatible with v1.1 networks.
 - **Time required:** It will take at least half a day to migrate a basic network from Starter Plan to Enterprise Plan.
 - **Existing ledger data** cannot be moved from Starter Plan networks to Enterprise Plan networks because it is not appropriate for test data to exist in a production environment.
+- **Hyperledger Composer** IBM recommends using Hyperledger Composer solely for demos and proof-of-concepts.
+IBM does not provide support for networks using Hyperledger Composer in production, including the Composer CLI, JavaScript APIs, REST server, and Web Playground.

 **Note:** A *basic* network includes two organizations with two peers, a single channel, and a single chaincode or Business Network Archive (`.bna`) file.
 Actual time to migrate might vary depending on the size and complexity of the network components that you require in the Enterprise Plan network.